 Global Cuisine

-Remember that these are only a few ideas, and Dubai has a diverse range of cuisine options to suit all tastes and interests.
+Dubai is well-known for its expansive international food scene.
+Explore a variety of cuisines, including Indian, Pakistani, Lebanese, Turkish, Japanese and others at a variety of fantastic restaurants.
+Remember that these are only a few ideas, and when contemplating foods in Dubai to try, there is a diverse range of cuisine options to suit all tastes and interests.
 Have fun with your gastronomic experiences in the city!